yagarea/java-chat/README.md

 # java-chat
-Simple encrypted chat in Java
+Encrypted terminal chat wrote in java

 ## Introduction
 This project was created as my personal final work within the educational event LSM (lsmstepanov.cz).
 The entire project is available for all personal or educational purposes.
 If this project helped you, mark this repository with star.
 If you want to contribute, I'm open to your pull requests.